adambard/learnxinyminutes-docs/java.html.markdown

 } // End LearnJava class

-// You can include other, non-public outer-level classes in a .java file
+// You can include other, non-public outer-level classes in a .java file,
+// but it is good practice.
+Instead split classes into separate files.

 // Class Declaration Syntax: